Whether you’re installing a new air conditioner or looking to maximize your current one, having it level is important.

-- Damaged coils, which won’t be able to exhaust heat as efficiently.
+- Damaged coils, which won’t be able to get rid of heat as well.

-- More expensive energy costs due to less efficient cooling.
+- More expensive energy bills due to less efficient cooling.

-3. More Wear and Tear
+3. More Severe Wear and Tear

 Excessive vibration could:

-- Put extra strain on parts and wear them out faster.
+- Put more strain on parts and wear them out faster.

-- Shake loose refrigerant lines and cause a costly refrigerant leak.
+- Loosen refrigerant lines and cause a costly refrigerant leak.

-- Make your air conditioner sink further.
+- Make your air conditioner sink even more.

 - Eventually wear out your air conditioner much sooner.

-How to Level an Air Conditioner Pad
+How You Can Level Out Your Air Conditioner Pad